What does a No-Code CoE look like?

 - Security engineer: This role determines the security and privacy requirements of an application and provides guidance and threat modeling, utilizes Dynamic Application Security Tests (DAST) and/or penetration tests.

-- UX designer: This role designs as part of the planning phase and finalizes it via usability testing
+- UX designer/Engineer: This role designs as part of the planning phase and finalizes it via usability testing.
+The Engineer role then implements the design.

 Once the principles of your CoE have been noted, you need to decide on how best to scale your No-Code CoE across your organization—that is, to take a Centralized, Decentralized, or Hybrid approach.